With mild weather, fewer crowds, and one-of-a-kind attractions and events, spring is a good time to vacation in Toronto.

 6. Fresh artistic viewpoints

 True, seasonal showers are a thing.
-But if it rains, you can hide out at Spring 2025’s coolest gallery exhibits and performances.
+But if it rains, you can hide out at the coolest gallery exhibits and performances.

-Catch up-and-coming theatre talent at Paprika 2025 (May 2025 dates TBA), Native Earth Performing Arts’s showcase for the next generation of Indigenous performers, playwrights, directors and backstage talent.
-Also on deck: Black Ballerina (May 22–25, 2025), a powerful exploration of race, identity and classical dance.
+Catch up-and-coming theatre talent at Paprika 2026 (May 1–31, 2026), Native Earth Performing Arts’ showcase for the next generation of Indigenous performers, playwrights, directors and backstage talent.
+Also on deck: 2-Spirit Cabaret (June 17–30, 2026), a celebration of the strength, beauty, and talent of queer and 2-Spirit Indigenous people, featuring music, dance, drag, performance art, poetry, and comedy.

 7. Blue Jays at the revamped Rogers Centre

-The Boys of Summer return for the Blue Jays Home Opener on March 27, 2025.
-They take on the Baltimore Orioles at the recently renovated Rogers Centre.
+The Boys of Summer return for the Blue Jays Home Opener on March 27, 2026, taking on the Athletics at the Rogers Centre.

 Can’t make it for the opener?
-Plan a spring Blue Jays weekend around Victoria Day (May 17 & 18, 2025 vs Detroit Tigers).
+Plan a spring Blue Jays weekend around Victoria Day weekend (May 15–17, 2026 vs Detroit Tigers, and May 18, 2026 vs New York Yankees).

 8. Live music & outdoor concerts